yagopv/BgEngine_Mobile/README.markdown

 2. Fork or download BgEngine_Mobile and edit js/bgm.app.js.
 Change the api url to the BgEngine localhost:port/api/ url
 3. Open index.html in a browser and you are ready

+# BgEngine Mobile and phonegap build

+You can build the BgEngine Mobile code with [phonegap build](http://build.phonegap.com)

+1. Register with phonegap build
+2. Create an app
+3. Upload css/*, js/*, views/*, index.html, splash.jpg, icon.png and config.xml in a zip file or
+   Fork this repository and link it in phonegap build

+Once the app is built, you can take the output code and install it in Android, iOS, Windows Phone, ...